 To connect to the specific exam subject, students will need to have access to a Join Code (access code).
 The Join Codes are subject, teacher and class period specific and will be distributed in class.

-⇒ Students who do NOT want to take the exam will not submit fees.
-Exams with no corresponding exam fees submitted by October 20, 2019 will be de-activated.
+⇒ Students who do NOT want to take the exam, will not submit fees.
+ONLY exams with corresponding fees on file by November 2, 2020 will be ordered.

 7. Only students who have been previously approved for College Board Special Accommodations may take AP® exams with extended time or other accommodations.
 Please have your SSD number ready to complete your AP® registration and contact Mrs. Swift if you have questions.